KazeroG/MyTwitchExperience/README.md

 ==================
 Needs the Newtonsoft JSON Package!

+Needs livestreamer in folder "livestreamer" (see compiled zip) for VLC option!

 What is MyTwitchExperience?

 MyTwitchExperience lets you browse Twitch.tv without a browser.
 Features so far:
 -Read followers list
 -Play video in Standard-Browser, VLC or directly in the application

 Features to come:

 -Browse games (almost complete)
 -Edit Block list
 -??????

 11.01.2014

 -Initial Release